 - Toll-Free Number for Reporting Adverse Events on Labeling for Human Drug Products: Label Comprehension

-To evaluate attitudes toward direct-to-consumer (DTC) broadcast ads and the impact these ads have on doctor-patient interactions, two surveys of consumers were undertaken in 1999 and 2002 and a physician survey took place in 2002.
+To evaluate attitudes toward DTC broadcast ads and the impact these ads have on doctor-patient interactions, two surveys of consumers were undertaken in 1999 and 2002.
+A survey of physicians was also conducted in 2002.
 Findings indicate that DTC advertising has both positive and negative effects, as reported from both the physician and patient perspective.
 DTC advertising has potential to increase awareness of conditions and treatments, motivate questions for the healthcare provider, and help patients ask better questions.
 However, DTC advertising may also lead physicians to feel pressured to prescribe particular drugs.
 These findings are important because any influence that DTC advertising has on the doctor-patient relationship may have broad implications for healthcare.

-- Patient and Physician Attitudes and Behaviors Associated With Direct-to-Consumer (DTC) Promotion of Prescription Drugs - Summary of FDA Survey Research Results
+- Patient and Physician Attitudes and Behaviors Associated With DTC Promotion of Prescription Drugs - Summary of FDA Survey Research Results

-The Office of Prescription Drug Promotion’s (OPDP) research team is involved in many ongoing research projects.
-These studies will inform our understanding of important issues such as the impact of corrective advertising, promotional offers, disease awareness information, and more.
+OPDP’s research team is involved in many ongoing research projects.
+These studies will inform our understanding of important issues related to prescription drug promotion.